Vincent Edward Summers

 In the introduction, I indicated I am a retired chemist.
 Some years back (as long ago as the 20th Century), I attended Drexel University.
 There I received my Bachelor of Science degree in Chemistry.
 More than 15 years later, I eagerly pursued graduate organic and quantum chemistry courses.
 I attended the University of Virginia through its Citizen Scholar Program.
 I have a fairly strong background in mathematics.
 Thus I can appreciate other scientific disciplines, such as physics and biology.

-Secularly, I was associated for twenty-three years with the National Radio Astronomy Observatory.
+Time Well Spent?Secularly, I was associated for twenty-three years with the National Radio Astronomy Observatory.
 During my time there, I developed specialty processes for electroforming and electroplating microwave electronics.
 These were specifically designed for use in radio telescope receivers, such as the one pictured below and right.
 I was fortunate enough to have played a small role in the extended Voyager 2 project.
 Exceptionally weak signals broadcasted from the spacecraft required cutting edge receivers.
 In 2005, I took early retirement.
 I took employment briefly at a concrete testing firm.
 Later I became Operator-in-Responsible-Charge for our local sewer plant.
 After that, I became a freelance writer.

 And These Few Golden YearsMy writing experience has helped me look at life differently.
 I take an immediate interest in everything that goes on, sometimes plying individuals with unanticipated questions.
 I enjoy researching topics that are new to me with the intent of sharing them.
 I hope you’ll find at least some of the science articles and links provided here quirky enough to interest you. -Vincent Edward Summers (the name my mother called me when she was angry)